sokolhessnerlab/sokolhessnerlab.github.io/index.md

 - **R**.
 R is free.
 We suggest using RStudio (Desktop edition).
 See [here](https://www.rstudio.com/products/rstudio/) to download and install.
 - **Python**. _...coming soon..._

-We _used_ to use the following tools, but almost never do at this point:
+We _used_ to use the following tools, but almost never do at this point (but if you want to, be our guest!):
 - **MATLAB** (_optional_).
 DU has a site license.
 See [here](https://www.du.edu/it/services/software/software-catalog/98fd1bf31b3c74101f05433fbd4bcb8e) to download and install.
 - **PsychToolBox** (_optional_).
 PTB is a free add-on to MATLAB, used to control the screen and interact with  input/output devices (e.g., keyboard, mouse, eye tracker).
 See [here](http://psychtoolbox.org/) to download & install once MATLAB is all set up.

-You may want to consider other tools too, the Adobe Creative Suite (_DU site license_; e.g., Illustrator, Photoshop; see [here](https://www.du.edu/it/services/software/software-catalog/9ef158601bd930101f05433fbd4bcb74)), Office 365 (_DU site license_; see [here](https://www.du.edu/it/services/software/software-catalog/c92f351698f2f500dd56f94121b032e7)), Zotero (_free & paid versions_; used for PDF management, annotation, and citation management in Word and/or Google Docs; see [here](https://www.zotero.org/)) and more.
+You may want to consider other tools too, the Adobe Creative Suite (_DU site license_; e.g., Illustrator, Photoshop; see [here](https://www.du.edu/it/services/software/software-catalog/9ef158601bd930101f05433fbd4bcb74)), Office 365 (_DU site license_; see [here](https://www.du.edu/it/services/software/software-catalog/c92f351698f2f500dd56f94121b032e7)), Zotero (_free & paid versions_; used for reading scientific articles, including PDF management, annotation, and citation/bibliography creation in Word and/or Google Docs; see [here](https://www.zotero.org/)) and more.

 ## Lab Space